bugcrowd/templates/submissions/description/external_behavior/template.md

-# External Behavior

-## Overview of the Vulnerability

 Behavior  external from the application is leaking user sensitive information due to misconfiguration errors of system or browser features.
 A local attacker can take advantage of these external behavior errors to gather sensitive user information and impersonate a user or make requests on their behalf.

 ## Business Impact